Nicoleyy/Nicoleyy.github.io/JavaScript/React/Introducing JSX.md

 ## What is JSX ?
 JSX looks like HTML and gets transformed to JavaScript.
 Unlike the past, instead of putting JavaScript into HTML, JSX allows us to put
-HTML into JavaScript.JSX expression evaluate to ReactElement, fundamentally, JSX just provide syntactic sugar for the `React.createElement(component, props, ...children)` function.
+HTML into JavaScript.
+JSX expression evaluate to ReactElement, fundamentally, JSX just provide syntactic sugar for the `React.createElement(component, props, ...children)` function.
 The JSX code:
 ```js
 <MyButton color="blue" shadowSize={2}>